abel-research/OpenLimb/README.md

 openlimb has been submitted for publication at the 2023 International Society for Prosthetics & Orthotics World Congress, for which the abstract will be included in the journal Prosthetics & Orthotics International.
 Please check back here in time, for a doi and full reference for you to cite if you use the dataset.

 Please cite as:
-Sunderland et al., (2023), openlimb: an Open Source Transtibial Residual Limb Model for Simulation and Design [https://github.com/abel-research/openlimb](https://github.com/abel-research/openlimb).
+F.E.
+Sunderland, J.L.
+Bramley, R.M.A.
+Al-Dirini, J.W.
+Steer & A.S.
+Dickinson (2023), openlimb: an Open Source Transtibial Residual Limb Model for Simulation and Design [https://github.com/abel-research/openlimb](https://github.com/abel-research/openlimb).